SteveGos/Sjg.IdentityCore/README.md

 # Sjg.IdentityCore
 Identity Framework - Extended/Enhanced

-This is a razor class library that entends / enhances `Microsoft.AspNetCore.Identity.EntityFrameworkCore`.
+This is a razor class library that extends / enhances `Microsoft.AspNetCore.Identity.EntityFrameworkCore`.

 It adds on the ability to

-- managge users,
+- manage users,
 - allow the site to self register or register by invitation only.